tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

     lsmod | grep vmblock

-and vmware-user-suid-wrapper still doesn't work, then you'll have to build the open-vm-tools-modules package yourself from the Arch Build
+and vmware-user-suid-wrapper still does not work, then you will have to build the open-vm-tools-modules package yourself from the Arch Build
 System:

-    sudo abs community/open-vm-tools-modules
+    # abs community/open-vm-tools-modules
-    cp -R /var/abs/community/open-vm-tools-modules/ .
+    $ cp -R /var/abs/community/open-vm-tools-modules/ .
-    cd ./open-vm-tools-modules/
+    $ cd ./open-vm-tools-modules/
-    makepkg -s
+    $ makepkg -s
-    pacman -U open-vm-tools-modules-*.xz
+    # pacman -U open-vm-tools-modules-*.xz

 Afterwards, restart your machine for the newly rebuilt & re-installed modules to take effect!

-Shared Folders with the Host
+Shared folders with the host
 ----------------------------

-Note: This functionality is only available in VMware Workstation and Fusion
+Note:This functionality is only available in VMware Workstation and Fusion

-Create a new Shared Folder by selecting VM -> Settings... in the VMware Workstation menu.
-Select the Options tab and then Shared Folder.
+Create a new Shared Folder by selecting VM > Settings... in the VMware Workstation menu.
+Select the Options tab and then ic|Shared Folder.
 Enable the Always enabled option and create a new share.
-For Windows XP, you can create a share named C with the Host Path C:\.
+For Windows XP, you can create a share named C with the host path C:\.

 Add the following rule to /etc/fstab (adjust the uid/gid where needed) for each shared folder: